WHERE DO I FIND OUT ABOUT OVERDOSES IN OREGON?

 Below provides information on the different datasets available for overdose counts in Oregon.
 Datasets are listed from earliest availability of data to latest, with the first dataset being closest to real-time,

-• Does not include events where individual refused transport to hospital
+Does not include events where individual declined transport to hospital

 This information has the shortest time lag, with near real-time data.